DS202-at-ISU/lab-2-lab_2_team_2/README.md

     ##  Max.   :10.000   Max.   :6496.0        Max.   :523228
     ##  NA's   :447      NA's   :2682          NA's   :89

-**Initial Observations**: Looking through the data, we found homes at every price point, from free (\$0 sales) to luxury mansions over \$20 million.
-The dataset isn’t perfect though as there are gaps, especially around which homes were sold multiple times, the construction years, and basement sizes.
-But what’s clear is that most properties are regular single-family homes in that sweet spot of 1,000-2,000 square feet.
+**Key Findings**: The dataset includes nearly 7,000 home sales with 16 variables, spanning July 3, 2017 to August 31, 2022.
+The main things we’re looking at are the sale price, how big the house is, when it was built, and where it’s located.
+Some things like air conditioning and fireplaces are just yes/no, while the prices and sizes are numbers.
+The prices vary, ranging from \$0 all the way up to several millions.The dataset isn’t perfect though as there are gaps, especially around which homes were sold multiple times, the construction years, and basement sizes.
+But what’s clear is that most properties are regular single-family homes ranging in 1,000-2,000 square feet.

 ## Step 2: Main Variable: Sale Price